kemalozansayin/kemalozansayin/README.md

 <h3 align="center"><strong>Welcome!
 Glad to See You</strong></h3>
 <h1 align="center"><strong>Here is Ozan's Playground</strong></h1>

-## **Who is this newbie?**
+## **Who am I?**

-I'm a 💻Front-End developer @SampaCamp.
+I'm a 💻Front-End developer @[SampaCamp](https://www.sampa.com/en/what-we-do/camp) as a professional *Full-Stack developer* in individual projects.
 Born & raised in Istanbul, graduate from Econometrics and Web Design & Coding.
-<br/><br/>
+Still studying on MIS (Management Information Systems) in an open-faculty programme in Istanbul University

+After 5 years stock exchange research experiment, I change my way to my childhood dreams and worked as support specialist, product owner and FE Developer.
+Trying to be a professional full-stack developer.
+Interested in AI and ML.

 🚭Non-smoker

-After 5 years stock exchange research experiment, I change my way to my childhood dreams and worked as support specialist, product owner and FE Developer

-Trying to be a full-stack developer.
-Interested in AI and ML.

 #### **Hobbies**
 - Chess
 - Camping
+- Festivals
 - Trivias

 #### **Profile Stats**